Whole Grain Molasses Cookies

 Once you’ve tried these I’m sure you’ll agree that you’re not missing a thing by passing up the white flour and sugar.
 These Healthier Whole Grain Molasses Cookies have a fabulously chewy texture and phenomenal flavor!

 Additionally, most people who have tried einkorn agree that it tastes much better than wheat.
-You can purchase einkorn online HERE.
+Some well-stocked grocery stores carry it and you can also purchase einkorn online.

 In a large bowl, add the oil, coconut sugar, egg and molasses and beat until combined.